P-Oveisi/P-Oveisi/README.md

 - 👀 I’m interested in NEUROSCIENCE!
 - 🌱 I’m currently learning NEUROSCIENCE!
 - 💞️ I’m looking to collaborate on NEUROSCIENCE!
-- 📫 How to reach me at Parsa.Oveisi@gmail.com
+- 📫 How to reach me?
+Still working on it

 <!---
 P-Oveisi/P-Oveisi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.